 Energy expenditure in the name of Activity Thermogenesis which is further divided into 2 types Exercise Activity Thermogenesis (EAT) and Non-Exercise Activity Thermogenesis (NEAT).

-In a 1988 study in the European Journal of Clinical Nutrition, a British research from Cambridge University, led by G.R.
-Goldberg, suggested that, the WHO recommendations for energy requirements assume that the energy cost of sleep is equal to the basal metabolic rate (BMR).
+A 1988 study, suggested that, the WHO recommendations for energy requirements assume that the energy cost of sleep is equal to the basal metabolic rate (BMR).
 Goldberg & team, tested over 80 individuals, and found that the use of BMR to estimate overnight energy expenditure would introduce an average overestimate of approximately 5 per cent during the actual hours of sleep, but that when applied over 24 h the error becomes negligible.

 This means when we take the above formula the BMR is the same when sleeping.
 We can call it SMR or Sleeping Metabolic Rate.
 So the new formula would be: